pdx-labs/pdx/README.md

 -   📂 Mental model to separate prompt templates from the application code.
 (Similar to Flask blueprint or FastAPI router).
 -   📌 Version control the prompts along with their evaluation metrics.
 -   📸 Logging and tracing of inputs, prompt render, and model response made easy.
--   📩 Log feedback of the user.
+-   🧯 Standardize Error handling and logging.
+-   💾 Caching for lowering latency.
 (Coming soon)
 -   📊 Observability out-of-the-box.
 (Coming soon)
--   💾 Caching for lowering latency.
+-   📩 Log feedback of the user.
 (Coming soon)
 -   🛎️ A/B testing of prompts.
 (Coming soon)

 ## [Demos](https://github.com/pdx-labs/demos)